CejeJoe/gymcoach/replit.md

-# THRST Gym Coach App
+# E-shred-x-periodization Gym Coach App

 ## Overview

-THRST is a modern gym coach application designed to help fitness coaches manage their clients, track workouts, and monitor progress.
+E-shred-x-periodization is a modern gym coach application designed to help fitness coaches manage their clients, track workouts, and monitor progress.
 The application features a dual interface for both coaches and clients, with comprehensive workout management, progress tracking, and data visualization capabilities.
 Built with a focus on user experience, it employs a dark/light theme system and modern UI components for an intuitive fitness management platform.

 ## User Preferences